nuest/docker-reproducible-research/CONTRIBUTING.md

 Everyone involved in [Author Carpentry](http://authorcarpentry.github.io) agrees to abide by our [code of conduct](CONDUCT.md).

+## Editing Lesson Content

+All lesson content is written in markdown (.md) files.
+We use [mkpage](https://github.com/caltechlibrary/mkpage) to render lesson content into .html pages.
+While GitHub can render content, we use mkpage so lesson content can be viewed independent from a web connection.
+You'll need to download and install mkpage before adding content.

 ## Working With GitHub

 1. Fork the `authorcarpentry/lesson-name` repository on GitHub.